lcdm-uiuc/info490-fa16/Week1/lesson2.md

 ### Objectives ###
 By the end of this lesson, you will be able to:

+- Understand the basic concepts behind the Unix operating system.
 - Understand how to work at the Unix command prompt.

 ### Time Estimate###